From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The main beach is small and shingly sand, and there are lots of small coves in the surrounding area to explore if you’re feeling adventurous or if the main beach gets too busy.
 Come here if you want to feel off the beaten track and surrounded by nature.

-Transfer time: 30 minutes from Corfu airport.
+Transfer time: 30 minutes from Corfu Airport.

 Stay here: Blue Princess (previously known as Elly’s Beach) has a great location but gets mixed reviews; skip it for apartments with a sea view to make the most of the landscape such as the rather swanky Rokamare, the sweet and simple Anna Pension, Paradise Studios and Villa Eleni Studios.